JekaNS/redis_keyspace_amqp/README.md

     Default: redis_keyspace_events
 - delivery_mode for publish AMQP message.
 1 (nonpersistent) or 2 (persistent).
     Default: 1
+- fallback_storage_size Size of RedisList structure for store events that happens when no connection to RabbitMQ.
+  positive integer (>0) - max number of stored events in RedisList
+  0 - unlimited fallback storage
+  negative integer (<0) - turnoff fallback behavior
+  Default: 10 000 000
 - key_mask for filter keys.
 If you need to catch events for all keys, just pass there "ALL".
 Otherwise you can use simple mask like "^prefix.*$".
 There is no regular expressions, just simple checks.
     Thanks [Rob Pike for the code](https://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html)